YueLiPicasso/intro_ocaml/MoRe/README.md

 - Recursive reifiers are all defined to be lazy.
 - Getting rid entirely of the unreliable `Reifier.compose` that was used by Moiseenko to define recursive reifiers.
 -  Implemented by an inexpensive and conceptually consistent extension of the original monadic framework of the Moiseenko project: we extend `Env` with a lazy binder `Env.Lazy.bind` and extend `Reifier` with `Reifier.Lazy.apply`, and nothng else.

+# Limitation and Improvment

+Note that we have two monadic binders `>>=` and `>>>=` for eager and lazy reifiers respectively.
+It is possible to avoid this complication and use only one binder without caring about if the reifier is lazy or eager: see [MoRe2](../MoRe2).

 ## To Build